 At night, the Grand Central Atrium transforms into a multi-story venue for spectacular shows with talented performances, aerial acrobatics, and special effects.
 The Grand Central Atrium’s 16 massive LED screens can display videos, lasers, and other unique effects – providing an ever-changing backdrop.

-12. Chef’s Table
+12. Dine at Chef’s Table

 Foodies rave about the Chef’s Table on Mardi Gras.
-At $95 per person, this small group multi-course dining experience is a splurge – but it’s a VIP experience for just 14 guests hosted by the Master Executive Chef.
+At $99 per person, this small group multi-course dining experience is a splurge – but it’s a VIP experience for just 14 guests hosted by the Master Executive Chef.

 Guests must be at least 12 years of age or older to participate.
 Since limited seating is available, make your reservations as early as possible.

-13. Pizzeria del Capitano
+13. Eat a freshly-made pizza at Pizzeria del Capitano

 Located in the La Piazza zone on Carnival Mardi Gras, Pizzeria del Capitano serves fantastic freshly-made pizza 24 hours a day.

-14. Street Eats on Carnival Mardi Gras
+14. Taste some cheesesteak fries at Street Eats on Carnival Mardi Gras

-Steam Dream serves up delicious bao buns and potstickers, while Mad Sizzle features kebabs and satays.
+Steam Dream serves delicious bao buns and potstickers, while Mad Sizzle features kebabs and satays.
 Time Fries features chef-created french fries loaded with toppings, such as Cheesesteak Fries.

 If you like these kinds of food stalls, don’t miss having lobster rolls at the Seafood Shack (available for an extra charge) and the free shawarma station and hot dog stations in the Lido Marketplace.
-The Lido’s free gelato is also a big hit with kids and adults.
+The Lido’s free gelato is also a big hit among kids and adults.

-15. Family Feud Live
+15. See a Family Feud Live

 This unique restaurant that combines Chinese and Mexican cuisines is another first for Carnival Cruise Line.
 Located on Deck 8, Chibang! is open for breakfast, lunch, and dinner.